vibr77/AppleIIDiskIIStm32F411/README.md

-# Apple II STM32 DISK EMULATOR
+# Apple II STM32 based Hadware DISKII EMULATOR

 This project is about creating an Apple II Disk emulator capable of reading / writing disk image from/to SDCARD.